Texas Math and Science Coaches Association: Events

-There are four events in the TMSCA at both the middle and high school level: Number Sense, General Mathematics, Calculator Applications, and General Science.
+There are four events in the TMSCA at the elementary, middle, and high school levels: Number Sense, General Mathematics, Calculator Applications, and General Science.

 Number Sense is an 80-question exam that students are given only 10 minutes to solve.
-Additionally, no scratch work or paper calculations are allowed.
+Calculations can be done with a certain trick or shortcut that makes them feasible mentally.
+Additionally, no scratch work or paper calculations are allowed and almost everything has to be done mentally.
+All correct problems are awarded and for every problem wrong or skipped before the last problem attempted 4 points are deducted.
 These questions range from simple calculations such as 99+98 to more complicated operations such as 1001×1938.
-Each calculation is able to be done with a certain trick or shortcut that makes the calculations easier.

 The high school exam includes calculus and other difficult topics in the questions also with the same rules applied as to the middle school version.

-It is well known that the grading for this event is particularly stringent as errors such as writing over a line or crossing out potential answers are considered as incorrect answers.
+It is well known that the grading for this event is particularly stringent as errors such as writing over a line or crossing out potential answers are considered incorrect answers.

 General Mathematics is a 50-question exam that students are given only 40 minutes to solve.
 These problems are usually more challenging than questions on the Number Sense test, and the General Mathematics word problems take more thinking to figure out.
 Every problem correct is worth 5 points, and for every problem incorrect, 2 points are deducted.
-Tiebreakers are determined by the person that misses the first problem and by percent accuracy.
+There is no penalty or points awarded for skipped problems.
+Tiebreakers are determined by the person who misses the first problem and by percent accuracy.
+The material on the test ranges from Algebra I and II, trigonometry, analytic geometry, and pre-calculus with problems adjusted for the middle school level.

-Calculator Applications is an 80-question exam that students are given only 30 minutes to solve.
-This test requires practice on the calculator, knowledge of a few crucial formulas, and much speed and intensity.
+Calculator Applications or Calculator is an 80-question exam that students are given only 30 minutes to solve.
+This test requires the use of a calculator, knowledge of a few crucial formulas, and much speed and intensity.
 Memorizing formulas, tips, and tricks will not be enough.
+The problems cover basic arithmetic operations, roots, exponents, logarithms, trigonometric functions and inverse trigonometric functions.
+The problems are adjusted for the middle school level.
 In this event, plenty of practice is necessary in order to master the locations of the keys and develop the speed necessary.
 All correct questions are worth 5 points and all incorrect questions or skipped questions that are before the last answered questions will lose 4 points; answers are to be given with three significant figures.

 Science is a 50-question exam that is solved in 40 minutes at the middle school level or a 60-question exam that is solved in a 2-hour time limit at the high school level.
-Tiebreakers are determined by the person that misses the first problem and by percent accuracy.
-As the name suggests, the test focuses on the science subjects learned in the middle school or high school level depending on the student's grade and the version of the test being taken.
+Tiebreakers are determined by the person who misses the first problem and by percent accuracy.
+The test covers an extremely wide range of science topics from biology to chemistry to physics.
+Questions can be on the basic principles of a science, the history of it, major scientists from that field, and data analysis.